Temporarily closed due to social

 BARRIER FREE TREEHOUSE

 *Please call ahead if you are planning a special trip to the treehouse.
-The treehouse can be closed to the public due to treehouse field trips.
+The treehouse can be closed to the public due to treehouse field trips and programs.

 As children, most of us share a few similar dreams.
 We all dream about what we’ll be when we get older and many of us dream about having a treehouse.
 Some of us are lucky enough to have a treehouse of our own, but for most of us it’s just a dream.
 Now that dream is a reality for kids and adults alike with a custom built, public treehouse at For-Mar Nature Preserve & Arboretum!